 Buying a home is a big decision and there are so many things to consider it can be overwhelming.
 An interior designer has a unique perspective of seeing a home not just in its current state, but what it could be.
 Here are some of the things I always look for and tell clients to look for when on the house hunt.

 Finding the right home can be hard, but it is so worth it in the end.
-An interior designer’s perspective can be extremely beneficial when purchasing a home.
+An interior designer’s perspective can be extremely beneficial when planning on buying a home or making a purchase.
 It even helps to bring them along when touring – their eye may go to things that you might not notice.
 If you have more questions, please don’t hesitate to reach out!